 The doctoral curriculum addresses the Advanced Curricular Areas (ACA) delineated in the COAMFTE Accreditation Standards V12 (www.coamfte.org).
-The following table summarizes the doctoral curriculum that all students entering in Fall 20181, must complete in order to graduate:
+The following table summarizes the doctoral curriculum that all students entering in Fall 20191, must complete in order to graduate:

 Course Identifier Course Title Credit Hours Date Completed

-ACA1: Advance ed Research Hours Completed
+ACA1: Advanced Research

 HD 5514 Research Methods 3

 STAT 5214G Advanced Statistics - Regression 3

 HD 6514 Advanced Research Methods - SEM 3

 HD 6524 Topics in Advanced Research Methods - SEM Lab 1

 HD 5624 Qualitative Methods in Family Research 3

 HD 6484 MFT Research 3

 ADDITIONAL METHODS COURSE 3

-HD 5964 HD Research Team (4 Credits Total) 4

-ACA2: Advance ed Relational/Systemic Clinical Theory

-HD 5005 HDFS Theories: Individual & Lifespan 3

-HD 5006 HDFS Theories: Family & Systems 3

-HD 6414 Advanced Traditional Models in MFT 3

-ACA3: Advance ed Relational/Systemic Applications to Contemporary Challenges 1

-HD 6444 Advanced Contemporary MFT 3

-HD 5964 MFT Practicum (Y1SP, Y1SU, Y2FA, Y2SP, Y2SU, Y3FA) 6

-HD XXXX (ADDITIONAL HDFS COURSE) 3

-ACA4: Foundations of Relational/Systemic Teaching, Supervision, Consultation &/or Leadership

-HD 6464 Clinical Supervision of MFT 3

-1 Students entering the program prior to Fall 2018 are held to the curriculum requirements in place at the time of their enrollment.
+1 Students entering the program prior to Fall 2019 are held to the curriculum requirements in place at the time of their enrollment.
 Please see Canvas or consult with the Program Director for the course checklists for previous cohorts.